openshift-labs/learn-katacoda/middleware/middleware-quarkus/kafka/06-deploy-kafka.md

 ## Deploy Kafka Topic

-We’ll need to create a _topic_ for our application to stream to and from, so click the following to create this object:
+We’ll need to create a _topic_ for our application to stream to and from.
+Make sure you are on the project folder _projects/rhoar-getting-started/quarkus/kafka/_ by executing this command:

+`cd /root/projects/rhoar-getting-started/quarkus/kafka`

+Now, click the following command to create the _topic_ object:

 `oc apply -f src/main/kubernetes/kafka-names-topic.yaml`{{execute T2}}